hathibelagal-dev/instantpolyglot/docs/eng/Occitan.md

 Spoken in the Auvergne region, it has some distinctive phonological features:

-- Palatalization of "ca" to "cha":
+- Palatalization of “ca” to “cha”:
   - Standard Occitan: **cantar** (to sing)
   - Auvergnat: **chantar**